Gurr3/D7012E/Projects/prolog hightlighting for notepad++/README.md

 ##Known Problems

 * When using a '%' during a function call or printing functions it considers the text behind % to be a comment.
-I don't know how to fix this without disallowing comments on the same line but behind functions.
+I don't know how to fix this without disallowing comments on the same line behind code.